Ruisi-Lu/HSL-Gateway/README.md

 - **Resilient**: Automatic reconnection and error handling for device communication.
 - **Docker Ready**: Includes a multi-stage Dockerfile for easy deployment on Linux/Kubernetes.
 - **Simulator Included**: Comes with a Modbus TCP simulator for testing and verification.
+- **Scalable**: Supports connecting to multiple devices simultaneously with parallel polling.

 ## 🛠️ Technology Stack